Independent guide. Cost figures use 2026 US average rate. UEF and consumption from DOE EnergyGuide and ENERGY STAR data.Verified June 2026

 25C tax credit, state rebates and HEEHRP

-The federal Energy Efficient Home Improvement Credit (Form 5695, Section 25C) provides 30 percent of HPWH equipment + installation cost up to $2,000.
-Eligible HPWHs in 2026 must meet UEF 2.0 or higher (essentially every modern HPWH model).
-The credit is non-refundable but has no income cap.
-State and utility programs stack additional rebates: California TECH Clean California offers $1,000 to $3,500; Mass Save offers $750 to $2,500; NYSERDA Clean Heat offers up to $1,750.
+The federal Energy Efficient Home Improvement Credit (Form 5695, Section 25C) provided 30 percent of HPWH equipment + installation cost up to $2,000, but the 2025 budget law repealed it early: no 25C credit is available for property placed in service after 31 December 2025, so a 2026 HPWH install does not qualify.
+Households that completed an install on or before 31 December 2025 can still claim it on their 2025 return.
+State and utility programs are separate and stack additional rebates: California TECH Clean California offers $1,000 to $3,500; Mass Save offers $750 to $2,500; NYSERDA Clean Heat offers up to $1,750.

 The IRA High-Efficiency Electric Home Rebate Program (HEEHRP), administered by state energy offices, provides additional point-of-sale rebates of up to $1,750 for HPWH for low and moderate income households.
 HEEHRP is income-tested at 80 percent of area median income (full rebate) or 80 to 150 percent of AMI (half rebate).
 State rollout timing varies; check your state energy office for current availability.